BeckaL/CV/README.md

 I'm an analytical thinker, and have enjoyed using maths and logic to solve business problems.

 - I acted as a 'go to' data analyst for my team at TfL, conducting analysis on a range of topics including: fare evasion, diversity and inclusion, and large-scale investment decisions.
 - I like breaking problems down, and solving them with code - [this](https://github.com/BeckaL/summer-of-code/blob/master/Week_2_boggle.py) is a programme I wrote in Python before Makers which generates all possible words for a randomly generated boggle board.
-[ADD LINK]
 - At TfL I used data analysis to talk to teams about how to improve employees' experiences at work, to help them to make data-driven decisions.

 #### Communication and teamwork